DueWesternersProgramming/FLL-Music-Project/README.md

 📖 Instructions

+# If you're here to use the project, visit the [releases](https://github.com/DueWesternersProgramming/FLL-Music-Project/releases) link.
+If you're here to develop the project, follow the instructions below.

 Make sure you have Python 3 installed and working.
+If you're using Windows, you will want to disable the Python options in the App Executaiton Aliases in the Windows Settings.

 Clone the repo: